dnxnf/Meachine-Learning-New/torch_learn/05_pytorch_going_modular.md

 data_path = Path("data/")
 image_path = data_path / "pizza_steak_sushi"

-# If the image folder doesn't exist, download it and prepare it...
+# If the Image folder doesn't exist, download it and prepare it...
 if image_path.is_dir():
     print(f"{image_path} directory exists.")
 else: